mklfarha/gpg/README.md

 ### Step 6 - Run the CMS

-The CMS web tool uses React, make sure you have node installed
+The CMS web tool uses React; make sure you have node installed

 Follow these steps to run it: